jag1g13/pycgtool/README.md

 If you experience problems or wish to see a new feature added please [file an issue](https://github.com/jag1g13/pycgtool/issues).

 ## Usage
 Input to PyCGTOOL is GROMACS GRO and XTC files, along with two custom files: MAP and BND.
 These files provide the atomistic-to-CG mapping and bonded topology respectively.
 Example files are present in the [test/data](https://github.com/jag1g13/pycgtool/tree/master/test/data) directory.
+The format of these files is described in the [full documentation] (http://pycgtool.readthedocs.io/en/master/).

 To run PyCGTOOL:
 `pycgtool.py -g <GRO file> -x <XTC file> -m <MAP file> -b <BND file>`